DavidBreuer/img2net/README.md

 - run_img2net.py OR
 - cd bin && python2 run_img2net.py

-**Citation**
+## Citation

-If this software is useful for your work, please include the following reference in your publication or redistribution:
+If this software is useful for your work, please include the following references in your publication or redistribution:

 Breuer et al. (2014) [Quantitative analyses of the plant cytoskeleton reveal underlying organizational principles](https://royalsocietypublishing.org/doi/pdf/10.1098/rsif.2014.0362).
 J. R. Soc.
 Interface, 11(97): 20140362.